 In a soilless plant cultivation process called hydroponics, plants are grown in a high-nutrient water medium, providing strict control over key variables (such as nutrients, pH, oxygen levels, and so on) (Debroy et al., 2025) (Lobo Paes et al., 2025).
 Hydroponics is based on inert substrates including perlite, rockwool, or clay pellets, instead of soil as the same medium of growth, which serves to offer support (Dewi et al., 2025).
 Hydroponics will increase yields per area of land, minimize the wastage of resources and increase the rate at which nutrients are taken up by the plants by transporting nutrients to the plants in a soluble form (Modina et al., 2025) (Channa et al., 2025).
 This model is based on the postulates of controlled environment agriculture (CEA) that controls water, light, and temperature to ensure that plants grow in the best environment (Bhardwaj et al., 2025).
 As an illustration, Nutrient Film Technique (NFT) uses a thin layer of nutrient bath to provide constant access to roots to oxygen and minerals whereas Deep Water Culture (DWC) surrounds roots in aerated nutrient baths (Nwanojuo et al., 2025) (Zhang, Y., et al., 2025).
 These methods demonstrate how hydroponics can be applied at different scales, starting with home and up to commercial-scale vertical farms (Vinci et al., 2025).
 Types of Hydroponic Systems

-Different forms of hydroponic systems are designed to accomplish different functions at a different level of efficiency.
-Nutrient Film Technique (NFT) is a periodical supply of nutrient in the molten layer of the root zone of a plant which is considered a sustainable and effective way of high water use efficiency being extensively employed in produce such as leafy greens (Nazir et al., 2024) (Shankar et al., 2024).
+Different forms of hydroponic systems are designed to accomplish different functions at different levels of efficiency.
+Nutrient Film Technique (NFT) is a periodical supply of nutrient in the molten layer of the root zone of a plant, which is considered a sustainable and effective way of high-water use efficiency, being extensively employed in produce such as leafy greens (Nazir et al., 2024) (Shankar et al., 2024).
 Deep Water Culture (DWC) is the growing of a plant in a large quantity of aerated nutrient-rich water, and is often used in applications where rapid plant growth can be achieved but requires a constant source of aeration (Yücenur et al., 2024).
 Aeroponics perform root zone nutrient delivery by directly misting plant roots with nutrient mist from above, allowing for high oxygen transfer and uptake efficiency, but requires higher technical maintenance (Alfita et al., 2024).
-Drip irrigation hydroponics dose nutrient solutions with small amounts to specific plants using drip emitters, the reduced amount of water used in production using alternative methods reduces plant water waste while allowing for mature crops to be grown effectively (Ahmed et al., 2024).
-Wick based systems employ capillary action to transport wet nutrient media to the roots of plants and are low-cost and low-maintenance; these systems can be inefficient for mass-scale farming of crops (Wahyu et al., 2024).
-Ebb and flow systems submerge a grow bed with nutrients and then periodically drain the media, they allow for all cycles of oxygenation prior to undergoing cycles of nutrient drainage (Kim et al., 2024).
+Drip irrigation hydroponics dose nutrient solutions with small amounts to specific plants using drip emitters.
+The reduced amount of water used in production using alternative methods reduces plant water waste while allowing for mature crops to be grown effectively (Ahmed et al., 2024).
+Wick-based systems employ capillary action to transport wet nutrient media to the roots of plants and are low-cost and low-maintenance; these systems can be inefficient for mass-scale farming of crops (Wahyu et al., 2024).
+Ebb and flow systems submerge a grow bed with nutrients and then periodically drain the media, they allow for all cycles of oxygenation before undergoing cycles of nutrient drainage (Kim et al., 2024).

-These hydroponic systems vary in design and allow for production of crops at a household hand-held scale to producing crop at an industrial-scale farm.
-NFT and aeroponics are desirable options for production of leafy greens, herbs and microgreens, while the drip system could be adapted to produce fruiting crops such as tomatoes and peppers (Debroy et al., 2025) (Dewi et al., 2025).
+These hydroponic systems vary in design and allow for production of crops at a household hand-held scale to producing crops at an industrial-scale farm.
+NFT and aeroponics are desirable options for the production of leafy greens, herbs and microgreens, while the drip system could be adapted to produce fruiting crops such as tomatoes and peppers (Debroy et al., 2025) (Dewi et al., 2025).

 Energy Requirements in Hydroponics